 When I was a kid, I dreamt of being a circus performer.
 Now my goals are a little different (although I maintain that one day I will somehow be involved with Cirque).
-I’ve been spinning my wheels towards a goal of Financial Independence, or total freedom from a paycheck, but that isn’t an end-goal.
+I’ve been spinning my wheels towards a goal of Financial Independence, aka total freedom from a paycheck, but that isn’t an end-goal.
 It’s a step towards the end-goal.
 I’m very lucky to be happy in what I’m doing, with whom I spend my time, and where I am, but when I imagine my blissful future, here are the things I picture – and the steps I’m taking to get there:

 1. The luxury of spending my time as I want

 I think a lot of people can relate to this one.
 We’ve built calendars and lifestyles around the idea of a synchronous work week.
 How amazing would it feel to dictate your own use of time?
-I crave of the flexibility and freedom to pursue my goals and enjoy my life without the fairly arbitrary time mandates of a 9-to-5.
+I crave for the flexibility and freedom to pursue my goals and enjoy my life without the fairly arbitrary time mandates of a 9-to-5.
 What I want is the ability to volunteer, travel, work, and spend time with my loved ones as works best for me and the people I care about most.

 How I’m getting there: Mostly, I’m aggressively saving and trying to be smart with my investments.
 That idea of financial independence is a big part of this, but it’s not a reason to stop myself from enjoying my life now.

 With the help of online communities like r/FinancialIndependence and personal finance blogs, I found tools to help really plan out how and when I can “retire,” and track my progress along the way.
 Once I have a nest egg and passive income covering my expenses, I’ll be financially free to do whatever I want, whenever I want.
 In the meantime, though, I’m enjoying my spare time and filling it with the people and hobbies that make me happiest.